End-to-end PDDL Planning with Hardcoded and Dynamic Agents: Experimental Evaluation

-We further assess the planning capabilities of LLM+PDDL on Blocksworld and the Tower of Hanoi, two standard benchmarks in planning.
-We sample several Blocksworld and Tower of Hanoi problems with increasing complexity (i.e., the optimal number of steps to solve an instance, which we enforce as part of the instructions to the model), and compare the accuracy of our method with that of the same vanilla LLM (GPT-5-mini).

-On Blocksworld with solutions that require exactly $2-4$, $6-8$, and $10-12$ actions per problem, which we denote as ``Easy'', ``Medium'', and ``Hard'', our framework pairs the performance of GPT-5-mini on ``Easy'' and ``Medium'' instance; yet, it consistently outperforms it on ``Hard'' problems ($+10\%$), as we show in Figure~\ref{fig:results-scaling}.
+We further assess the planning capabilities of our method on Blocksworld and the Tower of Hanoi, two standard benchmarks in planning.
+We sample several Blocksworld and Tower of Hanoi problems with increasing complexity (i.e., the optimal number of steps to solve an instance, which we enforce as part of the instructions to the model), and compare the success rate of our method with that of the same vanilla LLM (GPT-5-mini).
+As shown in Figure~\ref{fig:gpt-mini-hanoi-blocksworld}, on the Tower of Hanoi, where recent influential papers show that LLMs cannot solve instances larger than 6 disks~\cite{valmeekam2023planbench}, we achieve $91\%$ of success rate ($+6\%$ on average), compared to $73\%$ ($+14\%$) of vanilla GPT-5-mini.
+On Blocksworld with solutions that require exactly $2 - 4$, $6 - 8$, and $10 - 12$ actions per problem, which we denote as “Easy”, “Medium”, and “Hard”, our framework pairs the performance of GPT-5-mini on “Easy” and “Medium” instances; yet, it consistently outperforms it on “Hard” problems ($+7\%$).
+Our results reinforce the belief that LLMs can solve the hard instances of the Hanoi tower~\cite{lawsen2025commentillusionthinkingunderstanding}, contradicting influential papers in the area~\cite{shojaee2025illusion} (which only report results for Claude models).

-On the Tower of Hanoi, where recent influential papers show that LLMs cannot solve instances larger than $6$ disks~\cite{valmeekam2023planbench}, we achieve $90$\% of accuracy ($+6\%$ on average and $+14\%$ on $7$ disks), compared to $73$\% of vanilla GPT-5-mini.\footnote{In their paper, Fig. 1, Claude $3.7$ with high reasoning (a feature that highly improves the performance of an LLM but we do not employ in our experiments) has $~60$\% of accuracy on instances with $7$ disks.
-Their paper does not test any ChatGPT LLMs, which have, on average, much higher accuracy (as our results show).}

-Our framework also enables plan optimisation.
-We use the A$^*$ algorithm provided by FD and, in addition, implemented an agent that, at each iteration, reduces the size of the PDDL problem if the computation exceeds a timeout.
-Table~\ref{tab:planning-costs} reports our results for the Google Natural Plan benchmark with GPT-5-mini.
-The average reduction when cost minimality is enforced is $45.8$\%.
-On Blocksworld, across all the difficulty levels (as reported in Figure~\ref{fig:results-scaling}), we obtain an average reduction of $45.2$\%.
-Similarly, in Hanoi, where the optimal plan for $n$ disks is $(2^n - 1)$, our framework found the optimal plan even without optimization, and in more than $95$\% of instances with a very small budget of 2 refinements.